rust-lang/rust/src/doc/rustc-dev-guide/src/borrow_check.md

 At the time of this writing, the code is in a state of transition.
 The "main" borrow checker still works by processing [the HIR](hir.html), but that is being phased out in favor of the MIR-based borrow checker.
+Accordingly, this documentation focuses on the new, MIR-based borrow checker.

-Doing borrow checking on MIR has two key advantages:
+Doing borrow checking on MIR has several advantages:

 - The MIR is *far* less complex than the HIR; the radical desugaring helps prevent bugs in the borrow checker.
 (If you're curious, you